EECS150/fpga_labs_fa21/lab1/spec/spec.md

 Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

+If you want to work on the labs directly from your laptop instead of via a workstation, you should repeat this process on your laptop (using WSL on Windows and the terminal on OSX or Linux).

 ### Some Notes for Remote Login
 If you're using the lab machines from your laptop, here are a few more things to do.